pravega/bookkeeper-operator/charts/bookkeeper/README.md

 ## Prerequisites

-  - Kubernetes 1.10+ with Beta APIs
+  - Kubernetes 1.15+ with Beta APIs
-  - Helm 2.10+
+  - Helm 3+
   - An existing Apache Zookeeper 3.5 cluster.
-This can be easily deployed using our [Zookeeper operator](https://github.com/pravega/zookeeper-operator
+This can be easily deployed using our [Zookeeper Operator](https://github.com/pravega/zookeeper-operator)
   - Bookkeeper Operator.
-You can install it using its own [Helm chart](https://github.com/pravega/pravega-operator/tree/master/charts/pravega-operator)
+You can install it using its own [Helm chart](https://github.com/pravega/bookkeeper-operator/tree/master/charts/bookkeeper-operator)

 ## Installing the Chart

 To install the chart with the release name `my-release`:

 ```
-$ helm install --name my-release bookkeeper
+$ helm install my-release bookkeeper
 ```

 The command deploys bookkeeper on the Kubernetes cluster in the default configuration.
 The [configuration](#configuration) section lists the parameters that can be configured during installation.